randomizedcoder/goIGMP/README.md

 Potentially "upstream" and "downstream" would have been better names.

 When there are x2 outside interfaces, the second interface is named "alternative" or "alt".

+The reason x2 outside interfaces exists, is because it was intended to support and Ethernet and a GRE interface, and allow the multicast to flow over either of these.

 ## Proxy from outside to inside